 French Guiana Country Report

-The threat of terrorism is low.
+The threat of terrorism is moderate.
 The jihadist threat faced in mainland France does not extend to French Guiana and the Front National de Libération de la Guyane (FNLG) has been inactive since the 1980s.
 Following terrorist attacks on mainland France since January 2015, France has increased security and patrols around major infrastructure, including the Félix Eboué airport and the Guiana Space Centre near Kourou, and in commercial areas.
 France has increased co-operation with neighbouring Brazil and Suriname.

 The risk of civil or interstate war in French Guiana is low.
 The territorial integrity of French Guiana is guaranteed by mainland France and its significant military resources, detached to French Guiana under the “Harpie” operation.
 As a result, the minor border dispute with Suriname is unlikely to lead to conflict.
 Calls for independence in French Guiana are muted, and civil war risks remain low despite a semi-permanent background of social unrest over crime, the cost of living and public services.
 State use of force is likely to be limited to cracking down on illegal gold mining, logging activities, drug trafficking and illegal immigration from Suriname and Brazil.

 Vaccines required to enter the country